braidchat/braid/docs/developing.md

 Don't navigate to the website just yet.

-## Figwheel - JS compiling and hot-reload
+## 3. Figwheel

+[Figwheel](https://github.com/bhauman/lein-figwheel) is used during development to compile Clojurescript to Javascript, and to hot-reload the code in the browser (ie. no need to refresh the browser when making changes).

-In a seperate terminal session:
+In a new terminal session:

 1. Navigate to the project folder: